This Kawhi Leonard-To-Celtics Trade Proposal Seems A Bit Aggressive

 The Boston Celtics are in the thick of a surprising playoff run and sit one win away from an Eastern Conference finals appearance.
 But in San Antonio, folks already are speculating about the future of Spurs star Kawhi Leonard, who looks like a prime candidate to be traded amid reports of his discontent.

-In fact, there are odds in Vegas on where Leonard will end up this season, and Boston is on the short list.
+In fact, there are odds in Vegas on where Leonard will end up this season, and Boston is on the shortlist.
 So, Jeff McDonald of the San Antonio Express-News fired up the trade machine over the weekend and proposed a hypothetical Spurs-Celtics deal involving Leonard.

 Here’s the trade: